dgadams/sdr-connect/README.md

 ```
 #### Notes:
- - The GUI sometimes cannot see the server.
-Try testing the connection using
-the "Remote Devices Editor" dialog and then retry.
  - Caution if running other docker containers that talk to the sdrplay device.
 He who gets the resource first, wins.
  - This project uses licensed software from https://sdrplay.com.